 4. Get quality sleep

 Too little sleep causes cortisol to rise, thus causing blood sugar to rise as well.
 Keep in mind that sleep and glucose have a bi-directional relationship.
 In one direction, how well or poorly you sleep will directly impact your glucose levels.
 In the other direction, what your glucose levels are like going into the night will impact your sleep.
-If we work together, 1:1, I can tailor your meal plan to meet your glucose (and sleep) needs.

 10 surprising blood sugar triggers